jayantsharma6/rock-paper-scissor/README.md

 This controller prints output at the console itself using Core Java concepts.
 Various methods are used to complete required tasks.
 Each round displays the current round number, players with their chosen option, and their winnings against every other player.
-In the 2nd table for each round, each row represents the respective index player's winning against players mention as column.
+In the 2nd table for each round, each row represents the respective index player.
+And the Players above the matrix represent each column of against matrix.
 For example, for 4 players, 1st row represents 1st Player.
-Every table data corresponds to the column value specifies above.
+Every table data corresponds to the column value specified above.

 ![](/images/console-output1.png)
 ![](/images/console-output2.png)